-If You Buy This You May Also Believe: If you swallow a watermelon seed, a watermelon will grow in your stomach.
+If You Buy This You May Also Believe: Swallowing a watermelon seed will cause a watermelon to grow in your stomach.

-Reality Check: If you are absolutely positive that you will only be living in your house for a short period of time, an adjustable rate mortgage (ARM) may save you a significant amount of money — even when rates are rising.
-This is especially true for hybrid ARMs where the loan’s interest rate may remain fixed for, say, three or five years before readjusting.
+Reality Check: If you’re absolutely positive that you’ll only be living in your house for a short period of time, an adjustable rate mortgage (ARM) may save you a significant amount of money — even when rates are rising.
+This is especially true for hybrid ARMs where the loan’s interest rate may remain fixed for several years before readjusting.

-4. When planning for retirement, assume annual stock market returns of 8 percent.
+4. When planning for retirement, assume annual stock market returns of 8%.

 5. To determine the percentage of stocks you should have in your portfolio, subtract your age from 100.

-If You Buy This You May Also Believe: Placing a bed facing north and south brings misfortune.
+If You Buy This You May Also Believe: A bed facing north and south brings misfortune.

-Reality Check: According to CNN money, because of longer life expectancies, this number may not be aggressive enough.
-Instead they recommend subtracting your age from 110, or even 120.
+Reality Check: Longer life expectancies mean this number is probably not aggressive enough.
+Many financial advisors now recommend subtracting your age from 110, or even 120.